czek0/H4xOR/README.md

 ## Meta

-Rights to API structure and code to The App Brewery
+Rights to API structure and tutorial code to The App Brewery

 [https://github.com/czek0]